-In almost all cases it is better to use a polygon search in the Search Appearance map if you are attempting to limit listings in the search results to a specific area.
-The Location filters really should only be used if you have a limited search area (such as counties or zip codes) and do not want ANY OTHER LISTINGS FROM ANYWHERE ELSE to show on your site.
+The Location filters really should only be used if you have a limited search area (such as counties or zip codes) and do not want any other listings from anywhere else to show on your site.

-Similarly, the Sale Type, Listing Type, Property Type and Status filters can give you finite control over what types of listings are displayed in your site.
-Don't deal with rental properties?
-Uncheck the "For Rent" box and all rentals will disappear off your site and will NOT be indexed by Google.
+- Don't deal with rental properties?
+Uncheck the "For Rent" Sale Type Filter and all rentals will disappear off your site and will NOT be indexed by Google.

 - Don't want to display commercial data?
 Uncheck the Commercial Property Type Filter to remove them from your site.